 Mounting Accessories For Studio Lighting Equipment

 Once you have decided on what kind of lighting equipment you will use, the next thing to consider is how you will mount it.
 There is a wide variety of additional lighting modifiers that extend the creativity of using continuous and strobe lights.
 The right set of lighting accessories will help you achieve the result you’re looking for.
-The most commonly used mounting accessories that will allow you to get diffused and directional soft lighting are:
+Most would say that it is best not to try and set this up yourself unless you are a professional.
+However, if you are not comfortable with the set up call your local long island electrician The most commonly used mounting accessories that will allow you to get diffused and directional soft lighting are:

 - Octobox : An octobox is a circular octagonal lighting modifier.
 It is very similar to a softbox, but it produces a diffused softer light.
 It is often used by fashion photographers for its uniform illumination across the entire scene and very slight shadows.